jultty/scala-notes/README.md

 Aside from this README, the [tests](src/test/scala/Suite.scala) contain many runnable examples of some concepts explored here and many only explored there.

+There is also a [Jupyter notebooks](notebooks) directory containing a few more in-depth explorations of some of the content treated here.

 ## Syntax

 ### Assignment